Deepbaran/udemy-golang/README.md

     - Array -> fixed length list of things
       - > cards := [4]string{}
       - > cards := [4]string{"1","2","3","4"}
-      - One thing to note here is that even if no element is inserted in the array, this will reserve 4 spaces for the array and we can access them without them having any values assigned.
-This is not the case with slice.
+      - One thing to note here is that even if no element is inserted in the array, Go will reserve 4 spaces with zero/default values of that type for the array and we can access them without having any values assigned ourselves.
+      - This is not the case with slice.
     - Slice -> An array that can grow or shrink with more functionality
       - > cards := []string{}
       - > cards := []string{"1","2","3","4"}